 Cabaret Dance Club

 The Cabaret Dance Club organizes and conducts Cabaret dance entertainment for its members.
 Dances are held in the Madera Clubhouse between October and April.
 A selection of bands play at these events featuring varying musical styles.
 This gives the membership the opportunity to express themselves through dance utilizing multiple dance styles, including line dancing, country dance, rock and roll, jitterbug, and more.

 Contact: Roger Oravetz (President)

 Contact: Kathy Abel (Membership)

-Line Dancing is fun exercise for anyone – no partner required.
+Line ncing is a fun exercise for anyone – no partner required.
 Both beginners and intermediate dancers are welcome.
 Learn new dances each week.
 No sign up is needed; just come by when you can.
 We meet in the Ballroom of the Madera Clubhouse.
 Details are in the monthly calendar.